British Army during the Second World War: 1943

 In Burma, Brigadier Orde Wingate, and the 77th Indian Infantry Brigade, or the Chindits as they were better known, infiltrated the Japanese lines in February, marched deep into Burma in Operation Longcloth.
 The initial aim was to cut the main North–South railway in Burma.
 Some 3,000 men entered Burma in columns and caused some damage Japanese communications, and cut the railway.
 But by the end of April, the surviving Chindits had crossed back over the Chindwin river, having marched between 750 and 1000 miles.
-Of the 3,000 men that had begun the operation, 818 men had been killed, taken prisoner or died of disease, and of the 2,182 men who returned, about 600 were too debilitated from their wounds or disease to return to active service.
+Of the 3,000 men who had begun the operation, 818 men had been killed, taken prisoner or died of disease, and of the 2,182 men who returned, about 600 were too debilitated from their wounds or disease to return to active service.

 1944

 The Allied invasion of Normandy took place on 6 June 1944: the 50th (Northumbrian) Infantry Division landed at Gold Beach, and the British 3rd Infantry Division at Sword Beach; the 3rd Canadian Infantry Division, with some British units, at Juno Beach.
 The British 6th Airborne Division was, during Operation Tonga, inserted prior to the landings to cover the left flank.
 During this they captured the Caen canal and Orne river bridges, and attacked the Merville Gun Battery.
 The British were involved in the Battle for Caen, but did not capture the city until 9 July, in the process suffering heavy losses on a scale alike to those sustained during the First World War.
 In mid-July Operation Goodwood was launched by Lieutenant-General Richard O'Connor's VIII Corps, with the intention of forcing the Germans to commit their armoured reserves to the British on the eastern flank of the Normandy beachhead, while the Americans in Operation Cobra broke out from the Cotentin Peninsula on the western flank.

 The 21st Army Group, under General Bernard Montgomery and comprising the Canadian First Army, under Lieutenant-General Harry Crerar, and British Second Army, under Lieutenant-General Miles Dempsey, followed up the American break out, trapping the German 7th Army and 5th Panzer Army in the Battle of the Falaise Pocket, capturing some 50,000 German prisoners of war.
 The River Seine was reached on 19 August, bringing the Battle of Normandy to an end.

-Just before that the Allied invasion of the South of France, had taken place on 15 August.
+Just before that the Allied invasion of the South of France had taken place on 15 August.
 The British contribution was comparatively small, coming from the 2nd Parachute Brigade, which was parachuted into Southern France (see 2nd Parachute Brigade in Southern France), as part of the 1st Allied Airborne Task Force, before being withdrawn to Italy.

 After the almost entire destruction of the two German armies at Falaise, in the Allied advance from Paris to the Rhine the British Guards Armoured Division liberated the Belgian city of Brussels on 3 September.
 The Belgian port of Antwerp was liberated by the British 11th Armoured Division the following day.
-Unfortunately Montgomery (despite warnings) left the estuary of the River Scheldt in German hands, making the port of Antwerp unusable.
+Montgomery (despite warnings) left the estuary of the River Scheldt in German hands, making the port of Antwerp unusable.